 In addition to training courses, we strongly recommend that members take responsibility for self-learning through e-learning programs and we offer access to a variety of networks and on-line trainings.

-The Danish Refugee Council facilitates in-house trainings on Protection and Hostile Environment Awareness Training (HEAT) and the Stand-by Roster facilitates an Induction Training which is mandatory for all new members.
+The Danish Refugee Council facilitates in-house trainings such as Hostile Environment Awareness Training (HEAT) and the Stand-by Roster facilitates an Induction Training, which is mandatory for all new members.
 The trainings are described below.
-Members can nominate themselves to the trainings in MyPage.
+Members can nominate themselves to the trainings in MyPages.

 Induction course for new members

 All new members of the DRC Stand-by Roster are required to attend the induction training, preferably before they are deployed on their first mission.
 In some instances, members may be deployed before they attend the training and are invited to take the course after the assignment has ended.

 The primary objective of the training is to ensure that every member of the DRC Roster has the required knowledge and capacity to perform successfully as a deployee in a UN emergency operation.
 The secondary overall objectives are to assess the strengths and potentials of each roster member and to build a DRC Roster-community.

 The mandatory four-day introduction aims at improving the knowledge and understanding of the UN system, missions and mandates, UN humanitarian operations, the DRC as a global humanitarian organisation, team work, protection, how the roster operates, stress management, code of conduct and humanitarian dilemmas, as well as a full day of synthesis exercising.
 It also includes the first-aid training and covers some aspects of the Information Management (IM) and Protection from Sexual Abuse and Exploitation(PSEA).